Heavy shelling hits Ukraine town where rebels reject ceasefire

 In all, government positions had been fired on 112 times by rebels in the past 24 hours, with government forces firing only when they came under attack, Stelmakh said.

-(This version of the story corrects to show Kiev source did not say where the soldiers were killed and wounded)
+(This story corrects to show Kiev source did not say where the soldiers were killed and wounded)

 (Reporting by Pavel Polityuk and Anton Zverev; Writing by Richard Balmforth; Editing by Robin Pomeroy)